 It is one of the most iconic sites to visit in Barcelona, so we recommend scheduling a guided tour of La Sagrada Familia to see it in its full glory.
 You can even take the tour that includes access to the towers if you prefer.

-Headquarters of the Born Cultural Centre, in the old Born market
+The Born Cultural Centre, in the old Born market

 El Born is an ancient historic neighborhood in the center of Barcelona, famous for its bohemian atmosphere and artistic touch, as well as its excellent tapas bars.
 If you want to get to know it in depth with an expert, sign up for the Free Tour of El Born in Barcelona and discover its most secret corners.